Few countries hold as much 1000 and 1 Nights fascination as Morocco does

 40% of Morocco’s population is under 25 and is a country where men and women were until very recently, completely divided and sex amongst men not considered gay (Any man assuming the passive role would be regarded as being gay).
 Although times have changed, it should be noted that homosexuality is still illegal in Morocco.
 However, the country is very tolerant, and people live and let live and what happens behind closed doors remains there.
 “Being gay in Morocco is illegal and can be punishable by up to three years in prison, although how much this is enforced varies from region to region.
 And it should be noted that the law does not apply to non-Moroccan gay and lesbian partners traveling or staying together on their vacations” says Thomas Hollowell, founder of Journey Beyond Travel, one of Morocco’s most renowned in-country tour operators, organizing customized travel itineraries throughout Morocco.
 ‘LGBT travelers to Morocco should use discretion when traveling through the country.
 In fact, public displays of affection should be avoided by anyone, as the country’s mostly Muslim population are quite conservative in this regard.
 As this applies to the gay and straight community alike, the gay traveler through Morocco need not take offense with this reality as it is simply a sign of cultural respect.”

-Is being gay more acceptable with younger generations versus their parents or grandparents?
+Is being gay more acceptable to younger generations versus their parents or grandparents?
 “The lack of education and high unemployment amplify potential discrimination.
 With high levels of unemployment and no welfare state, many young men, straight and gay are turning to prostitution to make a living” says Robert Sharp.
-Obviously this activity is illegal, with cases where gay travellers have been blackmailed, robbed or murdered by Hustlers simply on the take.
+Obviously, this activity is illegal, in cases where gay travellers have been blackmailed, robbed or murdered by Hustlers simply on the take.
 And if the Hustler is a minor, one can expect a lengthy prison sentence.
 Sharp continues: “It is common to see Moroccan men holding hands and dancing together in discos, but my understanding is that one should not imply that they are even the slightest bit gay.”

 With globalization and social media engagement exploding, many young Moroccan men are no longer engaging in these simple, day-to-day, long-held masculine customs.
 They are now acutely aware that in Western culture such behaviour is considered gay and do not wish to be associated with such a perceived stigma.
 Except for our first night in Casablanca where our double bed was split into singles, all of the Moroccan-owned riads that were booked by OUT Adventures upgraded us to their best suite of rooms without question.
 No hassle.
 No bother.
-They even made wine, beer and liquor available with a simple call ahead by our guide.
+They even made wine, beer, and liquor available with a simple call ahead by our guide.
 As experienced travelers, we simply needed to be aware of the extreme cultural differences and respect local customs and sensitivities.
 Gay male and lesbian couples will not find any problems in major hotels in Marrakech, Agadir or Casablanca or any of the major tourist destinations throughout Morocco.
 In fact, while no gay scene is evident, Agadir reportedly has a major European gay community that meets in various cafes and bars along the Boulevard Hassan II, enjoying the Moroccan sun, cheap living and the abundance of handsome looking men.

 When the sun goes down over North Africa, the terracotta walls of ancient Morocco turn a rich, red hue.
-Little wonder, then, that as a gay travel destination, this captivating country has been the inspiration for so much art, literature and music.
+Little wonder, then, that as a gay travel destination, this captivating country has been the inspiration for so much art, literature, and music.
 The best advice to gay travellers to Morocco is to be streetwise and bear in mind that you are in a Muslim country where being gay is against the law.
 Developing relationships with the locals, understanding their views and comfort levels (some areas of Morocco are more religious than others) will serve you well as you travel the dusty back roads and souks of this melting pot of European, African and Arabic influences, where Gay travellers can savour the food, observe the architecture and awake to the mournful call to prayer as it echoes evocatively down narrow, winding streets and over rough and tumble tiled rooftops of this 1000 and 1 Nights, most romantic of countries.